turingschool/front-end-curriculum/lessons/module-3/react-router-testing.md

 * [Testing React Router apps with Jest and Enzyme](https://medium.com/@antonybudianto/react-router-testing-with-jest-and-enzyme-17294fefd303){:target="_blank"} **Note:** If you have `<Router>` in the `index.js` file surrounding `<App>` like [this lesson](../module-3/react-router-v4.html){:target="_blank"} shows, then you do not have to worry about mocking the Browser Router as is noted in this blog post.
 * [MemoryRouter Documentation](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/MemoryRouter.md){:target="_blank"}

 From the reading, if you had to tell someone what a `<MemoryRouter>` is, what would you tell them?
 Why do we need it for testing?
+What is the difference between Enzyme's `shallow` and `mount` methods?
 </section>

 ## Implementation